Harmless Sets in Sparse Classes: Preliminaries

 \marginnote{$r$-scattered, $r$-dominating, $\ds_r(G)$, $\ds_r(G,X)$} A vertex set $X \subseteq V(G)$ is \emph{$r$-scattered} if for $x_1 \in X$ and $x_2 \in X$, $N^r[x_1] \cap N^r[x_2] = \emptyset$.
 Equivalently, $N^r[u] \cap X \leq 1$ for \emph{all} vertices $u \in G$, or the pairwise distance between members of $X$ is at least $2r+1$.
 A vertex set $D \subseteq V(G)$ is \emph{$r$-dominating} if $N^r[D] = V(G)$ and we write $\ds_r(G)$ to denote the minimum size of such a set.
 Similarly, we say that $D$ $r$-dominates another vertex set $X \subseteq V(G)$ if $X \subseteq N^r[D]$ and we write $\ds_r(G,X)$ for the minimum size of such a set.
 In both cases we will omit the subscript $r$ for the case of $r = 1$.
 In classes with bounded expansion, the size of $r$-scattered sets is closely related to the $r$-domination number, see the toolkit section below.

-\marginnote{$X$-avoiding, $r$-projection} Given a vertex set $X \subseteq V(G)$ we call a path \emph{$X$-avoiding} if its internal vertices are not contained in $X$.
+Given a vertex set $X \subseteq V(G)$ we call a path \marginnote{$X$-avoiding, $r$-projection} \emph{$X$-avoiding} if its internal vertices are not contained in $X$.
 A \emph{shortest $X$-avoiding path} between vertices $x,y$ is shortest among all $X$-avoiding paths between $x$ and $y$.

 \begin{definition}[$r$-projection] For a vertex set $X \subseteq V(G)$ and a vertex $u \not \in X$ we define the \emph{$r$-projection} of $u$ onto $X$ as the set \end{definition}

 Two vertices with the same $r$-projection onto $X$ do not, however, necessarily have the same (short) distances to $X$.
 To distinguish such cases, it is useful to consider the \emph{projection profile} of a vertex to its projection: